-Home loans with unlimited additional repayments can save you a great deal of money over the long run, even if you are only making an additional repayment of $100 per month.
-By cutting down on your principal balance, you are reducing the loan amount and therefore the interest payment sooner than your terms intended you to.
+Home loans with unlimited additional repayments can save you a great deal of money over the long run.
+Even an extra repayment of just $100 per month cuts down your principal balance faster, reducing the loan amount and the amount of interest you're paying.

-How much do you stand to save with unlimited repayments?
+How much can you save with unlimited extra repayments?

 You can use our calculator to work out how much extra repayments could save you on your home loan.

 Pros and cons of home loans with unlimited additional repayments

 Making extra repayments on your home loan is generally a good way to save money.
 The faster you get out of debt, the less interest you pay.
 However, there are times when you could enjoy the same benefit as extra repayments without actually repaying the loan (we'll explain below).

 - Pay off your loan faster.
 If you are consistent in making additional repayments, you will be able to own your home outright sooner and pay off the loan.

 - Save on interest.
 By making additional repayments, you are changing the base amount of the loan (the loan principal), thereby decreasing the amount of money you will have paid in interest fees over the length of your loan.